deeplearning4j/deeplearning4j/canova.md

     7.1,3.0,5.9,2.1,Iris-virginica
     6.3,2.9,5.6,1.8,Iris-virginica

-We transform it into the svmLight format from the command line like this
+Transform it into the svmLight format from the command line like this

     ./bin/canova vectorize -conf [my_conf_file]